 Mitchell Albala is an award-winning landscape painter, workshop instructor, and author.
 His semi-abstract and atmospheric landscapes have been exhibited nationally and are represented in corporate and private collections.
 He is the author of two best-selling books on landscape painting: Landscape Painting: Essential Concepts and Techniques for Plein Air and Studio Practice (Watson-Guptill, 2009), with over 60,000 copies in print; and The Landscape Painter’s Workbook: Essential Studies in Shape, Composition, and Color(Rockport Publishers, 2022), which is currently the #1 selling book on landscape in the nation.
 Mitchell leads plein air workshops in Italy and teaches workshops throughout the Pacific Northwest.
 He has lectured on Impressionism and landscape painting at the Seattle Art Museum and has written for International Artist and Artists & Illustrators magazines.
 Mitchell also hosts a popular painting blog, which is among feedspot.com’s “Top 100 Painting Blogs for Artists.”

-About Our Technique Takeaways:
+About Our Past Technique Takeaways:

-• Discover specific art techniques you can ‘take away’ from some of your favorite artists and apply to your own work.
-This one-and-a-half hour presentation will showcase a process that the artist incorporates in their daily art practice.
-Instruction will be through a combination of lecture and demonstration by the artists.
+Discover specific art techniques that you can ‘take away’ from some of your favorite artists and apply to your own work.
+This one-and-a-half hour recorded presentation will showcase a process that the artist incorporates in their art practice.
+Instruction will be through a combination of lecture and demonstration.